5 Meanings

 Religion, it's what makes you blind

-They'll treat all you as mindless fools
+They're treating you as mindless fools

-They use you as obedient tools
+And use you as obedient tools

-It's time to set your spirit free
+It's time to set your spirits free

 This world we cannot tolerate

-It's time to seal all preachers fate
+It's time to seal all preachers' fate

 They've locked you up and thrown away the key

-Your souls are for sale, and you're the ones who pay
+And you're the ones who pay

 But still, you'll never be set free